AbelFicano/compiler/README.md

-# compiler
+# A simple compiler in OCaml

-A simple compiler in OCaml
+A simple compiler written in OCaml for the Programming paradigms course, taught by prof. Francesco Gavazzo.